 Location Strategy – where should facilities be located?

-Location strategy is the first and most fundamental aspect to logistics network design.
+Location strategy is the first and most fundamental aspect of logistics network design.
 If the manufacturing plants, warehouses and distribution centres aren’t located in the optimal locations, according to the spatial and temporal requirements of the supply and demand points, then all the other building blocks of the logistics network will be compromised from the outset.
 Location strategy is the foundation stone of good logistics network design.

 There are many challenges to determining where to optimally locate facilities within the logistics network.
 From a purely computational perspective, facilities should be located to minimise distance and/or time between the nodes of the network.
 However, that’s only part of the story.
 Consideration must also be given to qualitative location issues such as the availability of suitable land or premises, skilled labour, transport links and any regional economic benefits in terms of labour costs or investment grants.